 Some institutions have qualified librarians working on different sites and in different specialisms.
-This may involve travel between sites and possibly the use of different classification schemes and procedures.
 Central procedures, such as resource ordering, cataloguing and an inter-library loans facility, may be housed in a central location.

-In smaller institutions with fewer staff, there may be only one information or resource centre and academic librarians may find themselves undertaking a mixture of qualified and non-qualified tasks.
-However, they are likely to be closely involved in management decisions due to the small size of the team and are therefore in a good position to get an overview of the entire operation.
+In smaller institutions with fewer staff, there may be only be one information or resource centre and you may find yourself undertaking a mixture of qualified and non-qualified tasks.
+However, you're likely to be closely involved in management decisions and are in a good position to get an overview of the entire operation.

 Look for job vacancies at: